es80/fifteen_puzzle/README.md

 pattern database heuristics.
 Explanations and references are given in the source code.

+Most random puzzles will be solved in around a second but some puzzles may require more time.
+For example the standard configuration takes at least a minute.

 ## Standalone 4x4 Solver

 The 4x4 solver can also be used as a standalone program which simply reads a